MechanicOfTheSequence/nosedocs-new/god-mode.md

 imagine you are at one concept in space. that program runs, and it causes you to feel the same (but slightly more intense) so another very similar program (or the same one) will run right after that. to avoid infinite loops, you have extra code to break you out of the loops (distractions, etc), but in general you will find yourelf continuing to run (over and over) similar programs that exist in that address space. you can design programs (I call them interrupts) which will break this loop or even alter or recognise undesireable parts of the address space. each time a program is run it increases the intensity of the present.
 I think we need 3d addreass space.
 I'll come back to this.

 the best programs move you to another part of the address space. there's no sense in continuing to keep running the same program unless you *want* it to intensify. diversity of programs creates for a richer experience.

 [1]: anyone familiar with the demo scene will recognise this technique as a way to generate vast ammounts of data using a very small amount of code.

 [TODO: explain that later, this faculty transforms and intentional feeling (input) can produce thoughts as (output). for example, if you can convince yourself that you are able to figure anything out, then in any moment when you don't feel that way don't dispair, it'll come back and you will figure it out. thoughts and emotions are both inputs and outputs]

+locality and non-locality of conncepts:
+- they exist in 3d space as time
+  - more concepts running increases intensity
+  - each concept has its own code and ip
+    - code breeds more code
+    - reactions from other consciousnesses (code) also makes more code
+    - everything is always replicating adding making more
+      - there is no limit, and in fact it's opposite from finite computers
+        - more things running = more results
+        - more data = faster results
+- the feel the same no matter the time (sadness feels the same today as it did 5kya)

 --------------------------------------------------------------------------------
 ## it's easier to recognise things you don't like about yourself in other people